Skip to main content

 Methods - Data Sharing or Data Source headings

-• Must add: All data were linked, stored and analysed securely using the OpenSAFELY platform, https://www.opensafely.org/, as part of the NHS England OpenSAFELY COVID-19 service.
+• Must add (note additional comment in paragraph regarding Type-1 Opt outs): All data were linked, stored and analysed securely using the OpenSAFELY platform, https://www.opensafely.org/, as part of the NHS England OpenSAFELY COVID-19 service.
 Data include pseudonymised data such as coded diagnoses, medications and physiological parameters.
 No free text data are included.
+[If your project is ID 156 or above, also add: No GP data from patients who have registered a Type-1 Opt out with their GP surgery were included in this study].
 All code is shared openly for review and re-use under MIT open license [LINK TO GITHUB REPO OF PAPER BEING SUBMITTED].
 Detailed pseudonymised patient data is potentially re-identifiable and therefore not shared.

 • When listing data sources, suggested phrase: Primary care records managed by the GP software provider, TPP/EMIS were linked to [ONS death data, etc.] through OpenSAFELY.